lsst-sqre/phalanx/docs/admin/bootstrapping.rst

    See :ref:`application-notes` for more details on special considerations for individual applications.

 #.
 Generate the secrets for the new environment and store them in Vault with `/installer/update_secrets.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/update_secrets.sh>`__.
-   This is where you will need the write key for the Vault enclave.
+   You will need the write key for the Vault enclave you are using for this environment.

 #.
 Run the installer script at `/installer/install.sh <https://github.com/lsst-sqre/phalanx/blob/master/installer/install.sh>`__.
+   Debug any problems.
+   The most common source of problems are errors or missing configuration in the ``values-<environment>.yaml`` files you created for each application.

+#.
 If the installation is using a dynamically-assigned IP address, while the installer is running, wait until the ingress-nginx-controller Service_ comes up and has an external IP address; then go set the A record for your endpoint to that address (or set an A record with that IP address for the ingress and a CNAME from the endpoint to the A record).
    For installations that are intended to be long-lived, it is worth capturing the IP address at this point and modifying your configuration to use it statically should you ever need to reinstall the instance.

 .. _hostnames: